 The concept as delivered by LeMessurier was quite sound, in fact it was elegant and technically brilliant.
 At only 25,000 tons, the steel superstructure of the building was remarkably light compared to other skyscrapers, such as the Empire State Building’s 60,000 ton skeleton.
 Because of the stilted design and low weight, his plans also included a tuned mass damper, a 410-ton block of concrete housed in the upper floors of the building, floating on a thick film of oil and controlled by an automatic system.
 This substantial piece of stabilizing equipment was intended to cut the building’s sway in half by converting the kinetic energy of swaying into friction.

-LeMessurier first became aware of the building's weakness in 1978, about a year after its completion.
-An engineering student contacted him to ask some technical questions about the design, which he was delighted to address.
-The student's professor had expressed doubts regarding the strength of a stilted skyscraper where the support columns were not on the corners.
-"Listen, I want you to tell your teacher that he doesn't know what the hell he's talking about," LeMessurier told the student, "because he doesn't know the problem that had to be solved."
-He went on to explain how the building's framing geometry worked perfectly with the stilts in such positions, allowing it to withstand very forceful winds, even from a diagonal angle.
+LeMessurier first became aware of the building’s weakness in 1978, about a year after its completion.
+An engineering student named Diane Hartley contacted him to ask some technical questions about the design, which he was delighted to address.
+Hartley’s professor had expressed doubts regarding the strength of a stilted skyscraper where the support columns were not on the corners.
+“Listen, I want you to tell your teacher that he doesn’t know what the hell he’s talking about,” LeMessurier told Hartley, “because he doesn’t know the problem that had to be solved.”
+He went on to explain how the building’s framing geometry worked perfectly with the stilts in such positions, allowing it to withstand very forceful winds, even from a diagonal angle.

 But the conversation got him thinking, and he started doing some calculations on just how much diagonal wind the structure could withstand.
 He was particularly interested in the effects of an engineering change made during construction which had seemed benign at the time: numerous joints were secured with bolts rather than welds.
 Normally such a change was acceptable, but the Citicorp Center’s design was unusually sensitive to diagonal winds, which the builders hadn’t realized.
 The results of his calculations were troubling.